Conflict Resolution Guidelines for the Workplace

 1. I understand that the Mediator is not a legal advisor.
 I agree to hold the Mediator harmless for any observations, suggestions or implications that he/she may make in the course of mediation.

 2. I waive any right of action that I may have against the Mediator for any allegation of wrongful conduct on his/her part.

 3. I agree to the necessity that mediation be confidential and; therefore, agree that I will not call the Mediator, to act as witnesses in any court or administrative hearing.

 4. I agree to treat anything said by the opposing party as part of an offer to compromise and settle the dispute being mediated.
 I further agree that statements made during mediation shall be treated as offers to settle and shall not be admissible should this matter result in litigation or an administrative hearing.

 5. I specifically agree, however, that a fully executed settlement agreement can be admitted to any court proceeding without my objection as evidence of such settlement.

 Signature of Party Date

-These guidelines are based on a workshop Mediator Joe B. Hewitt does for business and professional organizations.
+These guidelines are based on a workshop Mediator Joe B. Hewitt has done for business and professional organizations.

-For information on having such a workshop in your school, email Joe.
+For information on having such a workshop in your school, contact us.